Amedeo Modigliani (1884 - 1920)

 The Modigliani Project's Catalogue Raisonné of Paintings is initially being published online so that new results can be easily accessed.
 The project is focused now on identifying hitherto unacknowledged works.

 The first catalogue raisonné committee meetings took place in October 2019 in New York City.
 Ten paintings were reviewed, of which six were accepted into the Modigliani Project Catalogue Raisonné.
 Since then meeting have taken place every year with the next meeting in March 2025.
-The deadline for Submission Forms and Fees is 31st December 2024.
+The deadline for Submission Forms and Fees is 31 January 2025.

 Owners of paintings believed to be by the hand of Amedeo Modigliani can submit their works for review as follows: